stimulusreflex/stimulus_reflex/docs/lifecycle.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

+Adapting from the Generic example, we have refactored our controller to capture the `before` callback events for each anchor individually.

 {% hint style="info" %}
-**It's not required to implement all lifecycle methods.** Pick and choose which lifecycle methods makes sense for your application.
+**It's not required to implement all lifecycle methods.** Pick and choose which lifecycle callback methods make sense for your application.
+The answer is frequently __none__.
 {% endhint %}

 ## Conventions

 ### Method Names

-Lifecycle methods apply a naming convention based on the reflex.
-For example, the reflex `ExampleReflex#do_stuff` will produce the following lifecycle methods.
+Lifecycle callback methods apply a naming convention based on your Reflex actions.
+For example, the Reflex `ExampleReflex#do_stuff` will produce the following camel-cased lifecycle callback methods.

 1. `beforeDoStuff`
 2. `doStuffSuccess`